-15. ECOLOGY AND TREES
+15.0 ECOLOGY AND TREES

 - 15.1 In relation to ecology, the adjacent section of Ashton Canal which runs parallel with the southern boundary of the site is designated as a Site of Special Scientific Interest (SSSI) and locally as a Site of Biological Importance (SBI).
 Natural England has not raised any objections to the proposals.
-GMEU recommend that a condition be imposed to ensure that measures are put in place to protect the Canal during the construction phase of the development. - 15.2 The Canal and Rivers Trust (C&RT) has recommended that a comprehensive ecological appraisal of the land should be submitted.
-GMEU has confirmed that a bat survey would not be required having concluded that the buildings are considered to have negligible potential for roosting bats, following an inspection of the site Given that GMEU consider that the risk to bats is minimal having visited the site, officers consider that further information in this regard is not required to determine the application. - 15.3 It is however considered necessary to condition a method statement relating to the construction of the retaining wall to be erected on the southern boundary of the land.
-The C&RT has indicated that close boarded fencing would not be a suitable treatment along the southern boundary of the site with the Canal, from a design and surveillance perspective.
+GMEU recommend that a condition be imposed to ensure that measures are put in place to protect the locally designated Canal during the construction phase of the development. - 15.2 The Canal and Rivers Trust (C&RT) and Natural England have recommended that a comprehensive ecological appraisal of the land should be submitted.
+GMEU has confirmed that a bat survey would not be required having concluded that the buildings are considered to have negligible potential for roosting bats, following an inspection of the site.
+Given that GMEU consider that the risk to bats is minimal having visited the site, officers consider that further information in this regard is not required to determine the application.
+GMEU has not raised any objection to the determination of the application without a wider ecological survey, as was the case with the previous application for development on the site, which remains extant. - 15.3 It is however considered necessary to condition a method statement relating to the construction of the apartment building and associated retaining structures to be erected on the southern boundary of the land.
+Such a condition is attached to the recommendation. - 15.4 A condition requiring the submission and approval of a method statement outlining measures to be put in place to prevent pollution and sediment run-off into the Canal during and post construction is also recommended, as are further details of external lighting (to ensure that the biodiversity value of the site and Canal are not diminished through light pollution).
+These conditions are considered reasonable and are attached to the recommendation. - 15.5 A shadowing assessment has been submitted with the application, which assesses the extent of shading that would be caused by the development, in order to determine the potential impact on the biodiversity value of the Canal.
+The assessment models the impact of shadowing in the morning, afternoon and late afternoon on days in March, June and September, to provide a range of scenarios at different times of the year.